-The Company's product for the prevention of catheter associated infections is Aledex®.
+The Company's trademark for the medical device coating market is Aledex®.
 Kane has both in vitro and in vivo data that demonstrates the product's ability to inhibit the activity of numerous catheter associated pathogens, and protect against urinary catheter related infections.
 Approximately 30 million urethral catheters are sold in North America annually and indwelling urinary catheters are used in approximately 15% to 25% of short term care patients and all patients in intensive care units.
 Additionally, in the US alone, more than 150 million intravascular catheters are used and over 5 million central venous lines are inserted.
 This results in about 250,000 catheter related infections each year.
-Kane has also demonstrated the antimicrobial and anti-biofilm activity of Aledex® combination against dental plaque and oral bacteria associated with periodontal disease.
+Kane has also demonstrated the antimicrobial and antibiofilm activity of Aledex® combination against dental plaque and oral bacteria associated with periodontal disease.